staydecent/staydecent.ca/src/entries/code/2010-07-03-publishing-by-email-app-engine/content.md

 title: Publishing By Email With Google App Engine
 ---

-<p class="big">I really like the Posterous approach
-to publishing online—I often write my ideas down in GMail.
-So I decided to enable posting by email on my blog.</p>
+I really like the Posterous approach to publishing online—I often write my ideas down in GMail.
+So I decided to enable posting by email on my blog.

 The concept needs some work, but could very easily be adapted to a multi-user environment.
 In that case, some serious security work would be